Curating case studies and practice examples

 It would surely be helpful to have a more comprehensive listing.
 But complex needs are complex, and services to meet these complex needs will also be complex and multi-faceted.
 There is no easy way to give a few examples of the PIE approach in practice, as developments in any one aspect are usually accompanied by developments in others.
 They are rarely if ever an example of just one issue.

 Cataloguing them in any fashion is always going to be at best problematic, at worst, unsatisfactory and frustrating.
 We are nevertheless beginning a process of attempting to group some of these case studies by some more generalised themes (HERE).
-With the 2022 re-vamp of the site, to follow the PIEs 2.0 framework more closely, searching by topic should eventually become a little easier.
 But do bear with us: this will take time.

 .................